phptuts/codingwithnoah/arduino-setup/index.md

 ![Arduino IDE](/images/arduino-setup/step31.png)

-34) [Click here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) and download the usb drivers required to power the esp8266 from silicon labs.
+34) [Click here](https://www.silabs.com/products/development-tools/software/usb-to-uart-bridge-vcp-drivers) and download the USB drivers required to power the esp8266 from silicon labs.
 Install the driver that is right for your operating system.

 ![Arduino IDE](/images/arduino-setup/esp8266-driver.png)

 ![Arduino IDE](/images/arduino-setup/esp8266-driver-mac.png)

 35) Plug in ESP8266 Chip into your computer.
-Notice it has micro usb plugin.
+Notice it has micro USB port.

 ![Arduino IDE](/images/arduino-setup/ESP-12E.jpg)

-36) Go to Tools -> Port and select the usb connection your ESP8266 is hooked into.
+36) Go to Tools -> Port and select the USB connected to the ESP8266 chip.
 ![Arduino IDE](/images/arduino-setup/step33.png)

 37) Go to Tools -> Board and select the ESP8266 Chip you are using.
-In the kits we use ESP-12E Chip.
+In the kits, we use ESP-12E Chip.

 ![Arduino IDE](/images/arduino-setup/step34.png)